 Mapping our Memories

 We’re embarking on an ambitious new project at Back Lane called Mapping our Memories, and we would love you to join us.
 Our plan: Collect seniors’ memories and link them to digital maps.
 This Mapping our Memories project was inspired by our friend Lois Broad, 95, and her stories about Growing up in the Junction.
+We have scheduled two new workshops at the studio for this summer — memoir-writing and video-making for the 55+.
 More details here.
-This program was supported in part by the Government of Canada’s New Horizons for Seniors Program.
+This program is supported by the Government of Canada’s New Horizons for Seniors Program (NHSP).

 Screen Shot 2021-08-21 at 10.36.48 PM